NesBet/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse___Script that reverse its input.
 22-users_and_homes___Script that displays all users and their home directories, sorted by users.
 100-empty_casks___Command that finds all empty files and directories in the current directory and all sub-directories.
+101-gifs___Script that lists all the files with a .gif extension in the current directory and all its sub-directories.